Metaferya/pandas-challenge/README.md

 # Purpose

 •	The purpose of this project is to help the school board and mayor in the city’s school district on making strategic decisions regarding future school budget and priorities.

 # Description

 •	This project analyzes school performance in the PyCity school district.
 The analysis includes various metrics to assess the overall performance of the schools, including average test scores, passing rates, and performance by school spending, size and type.

 # Table of Contents
+- [PyCity Schools Analysis] (#PyCity Schools Analysis)
 - [Installation Instructions] (#installation Instructions)
 - [Technologies Used] (#Technologies Used)
 - [How to use] (#How to use)